MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-hashtable.md

 On that note, did you know that a module manifest (the psd1 file) is just a hashtable?

-## Keys are just strings
+## Keys can be any object

-I didn't want to go off on this tangent earlier, but the keys are just strings.
+I didn't want to go off on this tangent earlier, but, most of the time, the keys are just strings.
 So we can put quotes around anything and make it a key.

 ```powershell
 $person = @{